 And fewer and fewer students are seeing the benefit of all that sticky, persistent investment.
 The National Student Clearinghouse Research Center reports the number of students who withdrew from college without a degree rose 3.6% in the 2020-21 academic year.
 There are 40.4 million students, up 1.4 million from 39 million in the previous year, who have debt with nothing to show for it.

-Students who never finished college are the borrowers in the greatest danger of defaulting on their debt, if the Supreme Court blocks President Joe Biden's push to cancel $400 billion in student loans.
-The U.S. Department of Education predicts student default rates could spike, if the conservative court does what it does best and acts as a faithful arm of the Republican Party, which opposes the debt cancelation.
+Students who never finished college are the borrowers in the greatest danger of defaulting on their debt now that the Supreme Court has blocked President Joe Biden's push to cancel $400 billion in student loans.
+The U.S. Department of Education predicts student default rates could spike as a result of the court decision.

 However, young people don’t often vote Republican, and neither do young Black voters.
-If anything, the GOP and their pocketed Supreme Court is likely still furious young college students came out in droves and derailed the GOP’s effort to claim the Senate in the midterms last year.
+Critics say the GOP and their pocketed Supreme Court could simply be retaliating against young college students who came out in droves and derailed the GOP’s effort to claim the Senate in the midterms last year.

 The nation will see if young voters return the favor in the next elections.